Finaris/6.813/README.md

-# MIT 6.813 User Interface Design & Implementation - Team Project
+# MIT 6.813 User Interface Design & Implementation Project

 ## Description
 Designed and implemented a user interface for KDrama (Korean Drama) viewers who have several difficulties finding and managing the shows they have seen, are watching, and plan to watch.